Cooperx521/PyramidDrop/README.md

-## Acknowledgement
+## ❤️ Acknowledgments

-This repo is based on the codebase of [LLaVA](https://github.com/haotian-liu/LLaVA) and [Open-LLaVA-NeXT](https://github.com/xiaoachen98/Open-LLaVA-NeXT).
-Thanks for their impressive works!
+- [LLaVA](https://github.com/haotian-liu/LLaVA): the codebase we built upon.
+Thanks for their brilliant contributions to the community.
+- [Open-LLaVA-NeXT](https://github.com/xiaoachen98/Open-LLaVA-NeXT): Thanks for the impressive open-source implementation of LLaVA-NeXT series.
+- [VLMEvalKit](https://github.com/open-compass/VLMEvalKit): the amazing open-sourced suit for evaluating various LMMs!